 You can find Karri’s Qigong classes at Quantum Martial Arts in Seattle's Central District on Tuesday nights at 6:45.
 Check the schedule or email Karri.

 "Let go or be dragged." - Unknown

-Scooter is the newest member of Team Moon.
+Scooter has been a member of Team Moon for five years.
 From the beginning Scott has had what it takes to perceive and coordinate the inside body/mind with the outside expression.
 His diligent daily practice and intention to work on a deep level with Taijiquan and Qigong has accelerated his progress through the curriculum.
 Within the first year at Embrace The Moon Kim recognized his innate talent for teaching and was thrilled when Scott approached her about the Training Program.
 She put him to work right away assisting her in the larger classes.
 With a wealth of intuitive and creative methods for imparting information with skill and humor, beginners love Scooter accessible way of conveying unfamiliar concepts and movements.
-Scott (aka Scooter) is a graduate of Carnegie Mellon University and when not working in video design and production or practicing Tajiquan, he can be found at his spinning wheel plying alpaca, wool and silk.
+Scott (aka Scooter) is a graduate of Carnegie Mellon University and when not working in video design and production or practicing Taijiquan, he can be found at his spinning wheel plying alpaca, wool and silk.